Wake-on-LAN

 A smart plug cuts power entirely — when you turn it back on, the computer cold-boots, which is slower and harder on the hardware.
 Wake-on-LAN sends a packet that wakes the machine from a low-power sleep state, which preserves the running session, takes a few seconds instead of a minute, and uses near-zero standby power.
 Smart plugs are a fallback for machines that won't WoL.

-Let your computer sleep.
+Let it sleep.
 Wake it when you need it.

-Remio's built-in Wake-on-LAN means your Mac or PC can sleep all night, all weekend, all vacation — and still be one tap away from the next session.
-Install the host once, pair the clients once, and the magic packets take care of themselves from then on.
+Your Mac or PC can sleep all night, all weekend, all vacation — and still be one tap away from the next session.
+Install the host once, pair the clients once, and the magic packets take care of themselves.